Effective Shared Services Change Management and Communications

 Ongoing Communication Activities

-· Feature stories for corporate intranet site
+· Feature stories for a corporate intranet site

 · Making Business Easier program (see below)

-· Focused customer related communication
+· Focused customer-related communication

 · Leadership Forums